AmirhoseinArabhaji/MovieListCreator/README.md

 # Movie-List-Creator
-Creates a list of movie from given directory in a text file with: name of the movie, year and imdb rate
+Creates a list of movie from given directory, in a text file with: name of the movie, year and imdb rate

+A personal project to working with web scrapers